 For most people looking for a break from the unoriginal all-inclusive vacation, a sailing trip in Sardinia turns out to be the perfect answer.
-The blues here are a clear, virgin blue, the skies are clearer, and the sands feel like velvety shoes whose sole, bespoke objective is to relax you.
-In fact, it’s easy to feel like you might Sardinia’s first ever tourist here.
-Unfortunately and fortunately for you, Sardinia is the second largest island in the mediterranean, and by now, a known celebrity favorite and popular holiday destination for Italian natives.
+The blues here are a clear, virgin blue, the skies are clearer, and the sands feel like velvety shoes whose sole, the bespoke objective is to relax you.
+In fact, it’s easy to feel like you might Sardinia’s first-ever tourist here.
+Unfortunately and fortunately for you, Sardinia is the second-largest island in the Mediterranean, and by now, a known celebrity favorite and popular holiday destination for Italian natives.
 Its vast expanse, though, also means there’s enough blue water to go around for everyone.
 In fact, its beach landscape is so varied that some refer to it as a “micro-continent.”
 The region is rife with yellow-beige sands and secret grottos, as well as pink granite beaches and minerals galore.
 And yes, Sardinia is exactly the kind of place that — you probably saw this coming — is best explored on a sailing holiday.

 Without further ado, here’s our guide to sailing in Sardinia, starting off in Portisco:

 Depart the Marina in Portisco in the morning and cruise north towards Spiagge del Principe (the Prince’s beaches), so named because they were purported to be Prince Karim Aga Khan’s favorite.
 The beach is a gorgeous stretch of sand surrounded by picturesque scenery.
 Be sure to stock up on food and drinks at the bay, since there won’t be many opportunities to do so near the beach.

 Day 2 (Monday): Prince’s Beach to Cannigione